RajaGadget89/yec-registration/memory-bank/activeContext.md

 *Current RIPER Mode: EXECUTE*

 ## Current Focus
-Enhanced form validation and UX implementation completed.
-The registration form now features comprehensive validation with dynamic conditional requirements, real-time visual feedback, and improved user experience.
-All form fields display consistent validation cues with proper border colors and status messages.
-Ready to proceed with preview page and backend integration.
+Layout and styling issues have been successfully resolved.
+The application now loads correctly with proper Tailwind CSS configuration and all styling applied.
+React warnings and ESLint issues have been fixed.
+The registration form is fully functional with comprehensive validation, real-time visual feedback, and enhanced user experience.
+Ready to proceed with backend integration and database setup.

 ## Recent Changes
+- **2025-01-27**: Layout and styling issues resolved - Fixed missing Tailwind configuration
+- **2025-01-27**: React warnings fixed - Removed duplicate province entries in FormSchema
+- **2025-01-27**: ESLint warnings resolved - Fixed unused variable in FormField component
 - **2025-01-27**: Project initialization started with START phase
 - **2025-01-27**: Requirements gathered and documented in projectbrief.md
 - **2025-01-27**: Technology stack selected and documented in techContext.md